Microsoft/azure-docs.pt-pt/articles/vpn-gateway/vpn-gateway-about-vpngateways.md

 ---
 title: Sobre Azure VPN Gateway
-description: Saiba mais sobre o significado de gateway de VPN e como o pode utilizar para ligar às redes virtuais do Azure.
-Incluindo soluções IPsec/IKE Site a Site entre vários locais e VNet a VNet, bem como VPN Ponto a Site.
+description: Saiba o que é um Gateway VPN e como usar um Gateway VPN para ligar às redes virtuais IPsec IKE Site-to-Site, VNet-to-Vnet e Point-to-Site VPN.
 services: vpn-gateway
 author: cherylmc
 Customer intent: As someone with a basic network background, but is new to Azure, I want to understand the capabilities of Azure VPN Gateway so that I can securely connect to my Azure virtual networks.